mjay42/Assessing-the-electricity-consumption-of-ML-training/MLPerf/Apollo/README.md

 It is based on the code used by HPE to conduct MLPerf benchmark on Champollion in April 2022.
 It was adapted to measure the electricity consumption during the experiments with iLO and Alumet/nvml_sensor.

-To summarize, here is the main modifications that were made to each model repository, in the "run_and_time.sh" script:
+To summarize, below are the main modifications that were made to each model repository, in the "run_and_time.sh" script:
 ```
 # monitoring RAPL and NVIDI-SMI
 srun --overlap -l -n${SLURM_JOB_NUM_NODES} bash -c 'echo -n "Creating directory at " && hostname && pwd && mkdir -p ${LOGDIR}/$(hostname)/'